jfcslc801/totallyTrivialTrivia/README/README.md

 # Totally Trivial Trivia
-University of Utah Coding Bootcamp Week 5 Assignment: Trivia Game!
+University of Utah Coding Bootcamp.
+- Week 5 Assignment: Trivia Game!

 ---
 Assignment: Create a timed trivia game.
 Timer set at 10 seconds for each question.
 Once the game is complete the final scoreboard reflects player score based on correct, incorrect and unanswered questions.